Razing of Vorizia

-The Razing of Vorizia (Καταστροφή των Βοριζίων) refers to the destruction of the village of Vorizia (Βορίζια) in Crete (Greece) by aerial bombardment and the murder of five of its inhabitants on 27 August 1943 by German occupying forces during World War II.
+The razing of Vorizia (Καταστροφή των Βοριζίων) refers to the destruction of the village of Vorizia (Βορίζια) in Crete (Greece) by aerial bombardment and the murder of five of its inhabitants on 27 August 1943 by German occupying forces during World War II.

 Background

 The village of Vorizia (or Voriza) is built on the south slopes of Mt Ida, located approximately 55 km south of Heraklion.
 Its residents are primarily occupied with olive tree cultivation and pastoral farming.

 During the German occupation of Crete, residents of Vorizia participated or provided aid to the resistance.
 The first resistance group in the region was established in June 1941 by Georgios Petrakis (Petrakogiorgis) and five men from Vorizia.

 The razing

 On 15 August 1943, the resistance group of Petrakogiorgis clashed with a German force.
 Despite being heavily outnumbered, Petrakogiorgis and his band managed to escape after fierce fighting that lasted the whole day.
 The partisans lost seven men whereas the Germans thirteen.
 This conflict came to be known as the Battle of Trahili, owing its name to the area it took place.

 In reprisal for the help of locals to the partisans, General Müller ordered German forces to surround Vorizia on 27 August 1943.
 The villagers were led to the churchyard, three of them were summarily shot that day and two the next day.
-Later on, the others were driven out of the village and seven Ju 87 Stuka dive bombers appeared, dropping a total of 21 (presumably 50 kg) bombs.
+Later on, the others were driven out of the village and seven Junkers Ju 87 Stuka dive bombers appeared, dropping a total of 21 (presumably 50 kg) bombs.
 Following the bombing, the village ruins were doused with petrol and set on fire.